cnoe-io/backstage-app/plugins/terraform-backend/README.md

-# terraformv2
+# terraform

-Welcome to the terraformv2 backend plugin!
+Welcome to the terraform backend plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/terraformv2Plugin/health](http://localhost:7007/api/terraformv2Plugin/health).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/terraformPlugin/health](http://localhost:7007/api/terraformv2Plugin/health).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.